achalshah20/deep-learning-with-tensorflow-1.0-and-tensorboard/README.md

-# machine-learning-with-tensorflow-python
+# Machine learning with tensorflow

-Implement machine learning algorithms using tensorflow
+Implementation of machine learning algorithms using tensorflow